strawlab/strand-braid/opencv-calibrate/README.md

 # opencv-calibrate

-A wrapper around OpenCV's `cvCalibrateCamera2` function.
+A wrapper of OpenCV `cvCalibrateCamera2` and `findChessboardCorners` functions.

 ## Building OpenCV for static linking.